-- 3.1.12 Failure to Execute Release and/or Provide Documents: A practitioner who fails to execute a general or specific release of information and/or provide documents when requested by the President of the Medical Staff or designee to evaluate the competency and credentialing/privileging qualifications of the practitioner shall be considered to have all privileges automatically suspended.
-If the release is executed and/or documents provided within thirty calendar days of notice of the automatic suspension, the practitioner may be reinstated.
-After sixty (60) calendar days, the member will be deemed to have resigned voluntarily from the staff and must reapply for staff membership and privileges. - 3.1.13 Suspension at a Trinity Hospital Within the Region: A practitioner who is suspended at another Trinity Hospital within the Region, with the exception of suspensions due to medical records violations or the payment of dues, shall be considered to have all privileges at this Hospital automatically suspended, unless excused (i) after recommendation by the MEC in its discretion based on its finding of extraordinary circumstances beyond the control of the Member, and (ii) approval of such decision by the Board.
-If the suspension is terminated at the other Trinity Hospital in the Region, the suspension will be automatically rescinded at this Hospital. - 3.1.14 Involuntary Termination at a Trinity Hospital: A practitioner who is involuntarily terminated at another Trinity Hospital shall result in automatic termination at this Hospital. - 3.1.15 Loss of supervising/collaborating physician for Advanced Practice Professionals: If an APP loses their relationship with a supervising/collaborating physician on staff at this Hospital, then the APP is automatically suspended until the APP develops a new supervision/collaboration relationship with another Member of the Medical Staff.
-If another supervising/collaborating relationship is not developed within sixty (60) days, then the APP automatically relinquishes their privileges. - 3.1.16 MEC Deliberation: As soon as feasible after action is taken or warranted as described above, the MEC shall convene to review and consider the facts, and may recommend such further corrective action as it may deem appropriate following the procedure generally set forth in these bylaws.
+- 3.1.14 Suspension at a Trinity Hospital Within the Region: A practitioner who is suspended at another Trinity Hospital within the Region, with the exception of suspensions due to medical records violations or the payment of dues, shall be considered to have all privileges at this Hospital automatically suspended.
+If the suspension is terminated at the other Trinity Hospital in the Region, the suspension will be automatically rescinded at this Hospital. - 3.1.15 Involuntary Termination at a Trinity Hospital: A practitioner who is involuntarily terminated at another Trinity Hospital shall result in automatic termination at this Hospital. - 3.1.16 Loss of Supervising/Collaborating Physician for Advanced Practice Professionals: If an APP loses their relationship with a supervising/collaborating physician on staff at this Hospital, then the APP is automatically suspended until the APP develops a new supervision/collaboration relationship with another Member of the Medical Staff.
+If another supervising/collaborating relationship is not developed within sixty (60) days, then the APP automatically relinquished their privileges. - 3.1.17 MEC Deliberation: As soon as feasible after action is taken or warranted as described above, the MEC shall convene to review and consider the facts and may recommend such further corrective action as it may deem appropriate following the procedure generally set forth in these bylaws.